 Deborah was the 1995 president of the Society for News Design and a Founding Judge of the Malofiej International Awards for excellence in informational graphics.
 She has been a visiting professor of visual journalism at the University of Navarra, Pamplona, Spain and a Professional-in-Residence at the Poynter Institute for Media Studies, St. Petersburg, Florida.

 In addition to her consulting work with Creative Circle, Deborah works internationally as a design consultant and discussion leader on the use of color, art direction and conceptual thinking for InnovAtion, a media consulting group based in Spain.

-She lives both in Norfolk, Virginia and St. Davids, Wales, UK.
+She lives in St. Davids, Wales, UK.